by Todd Walker

 You can use any veggie oil.
 Finally, a healthy use for hydrogenated vegetable oils.
 Just remember not to swallow.
 I prefer coconut oil.
 Every morning, I wake up and brew a pot of coffee.
 When its ready, I add some organic heavy whipping cream and a spoon of coconut oil to my cup of Joe.
 This has nothing to do with oil pulling.
 I just like CO in my coffee.

-Next, I place a clean spoon full of coconut oil in my mouth.
+Next, I place a spoon full of coconut oil in my mouth.
 Do this without eating or drinking anything before hand.
 It takes a few seconds to melt since CO’s melting point is 76 degrees.
 I chew it up to speed the process.
 I sit down to do my daily routine on the computer – while swishing and pulling the oil around in my mouth for about 20 minutes.
 After checking email, responding to comments, and reading an article from LRC or SurvivalBlog, its time to spit out the disgusting pus-filled, bacteria, virus laden liquid in the kitchen sink.
+If you’re afraid of stopping up your drain lines, discard it in the trashcan.
 Of course, you won’t notice any visible nasties in the discarded spittle.
-There are just so tiny.

 Oil pulling offers more than just oral health benefits according to experts.
 “Where there’s smoke, there’s fire” doesn’t necessarily apply.
 But there’s lots of smoke in the air surrounding oil pulling.
-Below are a few more links to help you investigate.
+Below are a few more links to help you investigate further.

 - Detoxification: Read here, and here.